 A study of the principles of American constitutional law.
 The course will examine the concept of judicial review, as well as other specific provisions of the Constitution, including the Due Process Clause and the First Amendment.
 Constitutional Law II is a continuation of Constitutional Law I.

-Evidence (LAW 730) – 4 hrs.; May be taken any semester during Second or Third Year
+Evidence (LAW 730) – 4 hrs.; Must be taken during Second Year

 The aim of this course is to develop familiarity with the techniques by which evidence of controverted facts is presented in litigation before judicial tribunals.
 The Federal Rules of Evidence, North Carolina Rules of Evidence, and common law rules will be examined.

 Professional Responsibility (LAW 682) – 2 hrs.; Must be taken during Second Year (or during Summer Term before Second Year begins)